فصلنامه مطالعات هنر

 عنوان مقاله English

-An Examination of the Design Structure and Color Composition of Tabriz Prayer Rugs from the Qajar Period Held in the Victoria and Albert Museum, London
+Analysis of Design Structure and Color Composition in Mihrab Carpets of Tabriz during the Qajar Era (A Case Study: Carpets Preserved in the Victoria and Albert Museum, London

 نویسندگان English